MicrosoftDocs/learn/learn-pr/security/securing-you-basics-beyond/includes/3-passwords.md

 ## How secret are your passwords?

-Many passwords are not as secret as people think they are.
-There are currently *billions* of username and password combinations for sale, but even more are available for free.
+Many passwords are not as secret as people think they are. *Billions* of username/password combinations are currently for sale, but even more are available for free.
 Where did they all come from?
 Previous breaches.
-There are thousands of breaches every year, and those breaches expose all kinds of personal data, along with account information that often includes usernames and passwords.
+Thousands of breaches happen every year.
+Those breaches expose all kinds of personal data, along with account information that often includes usernames and passwords.

 What is a *data breach*, and why should you care?
 A data breach is theft of information that shouldn't be public.
 This often happens when a hacker takes advantage of flaws in a security system or just takes the data after a company accidentally exposes a database with no security settings turned on.
 That information can then be used for identity theft, blackmail, harassment, and other crimes.